Are Mortgage Points Worth Buying

 What Are Mortgage Points

 Mortgage points are upfront fees paid to a lender at closing to lower your interest rate.
 Points sacrifice money today in exchange for a lower monthly payment over the duration of your mortgage.
 1 point is equal to a single percentage point of your loan amount.
 If you are applying for a $250,000 mortgage, a lender might offer a lower rate for 1.25 points.
 If you took the lower rate, you would need to bring an additional 1.25 / 100 * $250,000 = $3,125 to closing.
 But are mortgage points worth buying and how do they affect the total cost of your mortgage?
+Keep reading or check out our Mortgage Points Calculator to compare rate scenarios and see break-evens on different alternatives.

 Mortgage Points & APR